-(ii) the criteria on the basis of which the Commission will apply Articles 92-94 of the Treaty to general or sectoral agricultural aid not within the two above categories.
+- definitions of the categories of aid which cannot be considered as compatible with the common market and the categories which, on the contrary, can be considered in a favourable light; - the criteria on the basis of which the Commission will apply Articles 92-94 of the Treaty to general or sectoral agricultural aid not within the two above categories.
 These criteria may relate to the objectives that these forms of aid should or should not have, or to their form or intensity, or to the maximum expenditure which a Member State may incur in respect of them.

-The definition of such a framework, and its effectiveness, implies strict observance by Member States of their obligations under the Treaty in regard to State aid.
+The definition of such a framework, and its effectiveness, imply strict observance by Member States of their obligations under the Treaty in regard to State aid.
 A full inventory of all existing aid measures is of course indispensable for defining this framework.
 The Commission therefore attaches great importance to this inventory being provided as soon as possible.